Jay Shareef

 Jay Shareef (born 1982) is a British stand-up comedian, broadcaster, podcaster and social commentator, also known by the stage name Jay Islaam.

 Shareef has written for The Guardian, Huffington Post, Birmingham Mail, Chortle, Beyond The Joke and Gigglebeats.
 He presents weekly arts and culture shows on Radio Peterborough and Switch Radio, and has also appeared on BBC Radio London, BBC Radio Nottingham, BBC Radio WM and BBC Asian Network.

 Personal life

 Shareef is from Birmingham, England, and lives in the Cambridgeshire city of Peterborough.
+He is of Pakistani descent.
 He previously worked as a marketing consultant, and started performing stand-up comedy when he visited the Edinburgh Festival Fringe in August 2013.
 He is teetotal and vegan.

 Career

 Shareef is a Muslim of Punjabi heritage.
 He refuses to label himself as an "ethnic comedian", and has written about his objection to positive discrimination.
 He has described his comedy as "neither left-wing nor right-wing" and cites George Carlin, Omid Djalili and Bill Hicks as influences.

 Shareef has been called "one of the bad boys of British comedy".
 He performs "political satire" that has been described as "cleverly controversial", "risqué" and "comedy genius".
 He has performed at The Glee Club and The Comedy Store.

 In 2014, Shareef created the Midlands Comedy Awards "to recognise the huge number of hard working and talented people in [the] regional comedy community".

 In August 2014, he was due to premiere his debut solo show, titled Racist Joke Show, about the evolution of political correctness and the rise of the far right.
 The show's publicity featured a golliwog on the poster.
 Due to the controversy the show generated, it was banned from being performed by its host venue at the Edinburgh Festival Fringe.
 He described the cancellation of his show as "a difficult and unhappy outcome" that was outside of his control and stated he was "very disappointed about the situation".

 In February 2016, he performed a show at the Leicester Comedy Festival exploring the subject of Autism, titled Travels with Autism.
 This was his first full-length solo show, which was then performed at the Edinburgh Festival Fringe in August 2016 for a short run.
 The show, about his life and his struggle with Asperger syndrome, was described by one reviewer as a "raw and personal show" with "dry wit and intelligence".

 In October 2016, Shareef was part of the Super Muslim Comedy Tour of standup comedy, along with Azhar Usman and Omar Regan, that visited twelve cities in England.